Intro

 Canada

 The TVPA prohibits sales to minors, as well as the sending and delivery of vaping products to those under 18.
-It also bans advertising that is appealing to youth, and prohibits lifestyle advertising, as well as on sponsorship promotion and the use of testimonials and endorsements.
+It also bans advertising that is appealing to youth, and prohibits lifestyle advertising, as well as sponsorship promotion and the use of testimonials and endorsements.
 Display of e-cigarettes and packaging is prohibited at points of sale that would be seen by young persons.

 New Zealand

-In New Zealand, the Medicines Act 1981 (Medicines Act) and the Smokefree Environments and Regulated Products Act 1990 (SFERPA) regulate the sale, advertising and use of e-cigarettes (the SFERPA having been amended in 2020 to include ‘vaping products').
+In New Zealand, the Medicines Act 1981 (Medicines Act) and the Smokefree Environments and Regulated Products Act 1990 (SFERPA) regulate the sale, advertising and use of e-cigarettes (the SFERPA having been amended in 2020 to include ‘vaping products’).
 The controls on vaping products in the SFERPA apply to both nicotine and non-nicotine products.
 Nicotine is a scheduled substance under the Medicines Act.
-It is illegal to sell a vaping product (with or without nicotine) while making a therapeutic claim, unless it has been approved for that purpose.
+It is illegal to sell a vaping product (with or without nicotine) while making a therapeutic claim unless it has been approved for that purpose.

-The United Kingdom (UK)
+United Kingdom (UK)

-Following the withdrawal of the UK from the EU, the regulations were amended under the Tobacco Products and Nicotine Inhaling Products (Amendment etc.) (EU Exit) Regulations 2019 and Tobacco Products and Nicotine Inhaling Products (Amendment) (EU Exit) Regulations 2020.13 However the regulations still implement the majority of the EU’s Tobacco Products Directive into the UK.
+Following the withdrawal of the UK from the EU, the regulations were amended under the Tobacco Products and Nicotine Inhaling Products (Amendment etc.) (EU Exit) Regulations 2019 and Tobacco Products and Nicotine Inhaling Products (Amendment) (EU Exit) Regulations 2020.
+12 However the regulations still implement the majority of the EU’s Tobacco Products Directive into the UK.

 18.14.1 Bans on sales and use